Your guide to getting TEFL certified abroad

 How Go Overseas Works

-Go Overseas is the Yelp/Trip Advisor of abroad programs: here you can browse and discover high school abroad programs to your heart's delight.
+Go Overseas is your trusted source for travel abroad programs: here you can browse and discover thousands of vetted providers.
 Just like a trusted travel buddy, we want to help you find the right information and feel excited and confident about your first or next culturally immersive trip overseas.
 We know sometimes having an abundance of options can be overwhelming, so we have a few tips on how to use Go Overseas to find the perfect transformative travel program for you.

-Browse 900+ high school programs: Narrow your search results by using filters, such as program type, location, and length.
+Browse 16,000+ programs: Narrow your search results by using filters, such as program type, location, and length.

 Read 5,700+ Interviews: For any program that really sparks your interest, read personal stories and in-depth accounts from travelers like you.
 If you'd like to reach out and hear more from the traveler who left an interview, let us know and we'll help connect you.